 While an education at Mount Pisgah Christian School yields a lifetime of returns; we also understand that it is a significant financial commitment.
 Our tuition assistance program affords opportunities to mission-compatible students, regardless of their family's financial resources.

-Tuition assistance recommendations are made by FACTS Grant & Aid Financial Needs Assessment, which provides the School with a confidential financial needs-analysis report.
-Tuition assistance requests are processed in the order of need and awarded based on available funds.
+Tailored Tuition recommendations are made by FACTS Grant & Aid Financial Needs Assessment, which provides the School with a confidential financial needs-analysis report.
+Tailored tuition requests are processed in the order of need and awarded based on available funds.

 Please review the following frequently asked questions.
 Additional questions?
 Please call Cheryl Doughty at 678-336-3194